PaulineAC/PaulineAC/README.md

   with 86% accuracy to classify whether athletes won a medal or not.<br />
 - Gym_Visitors: Here I make recommendations to a (fictional) gym holder on how to improve marketing/promotion strategies for their campus gym and on how staffing at this gym can be optimised.
-I do this by looking particularly at the number of visitors periods throughout the day and year and use a K-Nearest Neighbors regressor (r-squared = .91) and a Random Forest <br />
-  Regressor (r-squared = .93) to predict the number of visitors at the gym at certain times (code to be added soon pending small<br />
+I do this by looking particularly at the number of visitors periods throughout the day and year and use a K-Nearest Neighbors regressor (r-squared = .91) and a Random Forest Regressor (r-squared = .93) to predict the number of visitors at the gym at certain times (code to be added soon pending small changes). <br />
-  changes).

 To be continued...